ESG

 It’s important to highlight more than just your price when it comes to what you offer.
 Consider getting testimonials from some of your customers, and ask them questions about more than just performance, what it’s like to work with you or whether you’re able to provide expert advice.

-Adiona’s EmissionSense is a platform designed for ESG reporting in the logistics industry, specifically for last mile delivery.
+Adiona’s EmissionSense is a platform designed for emissions reporting in the logistics industry, specifically for last mile delivery.
 If this is of interest, get in touch.